AKRGames/AlterTrack-archive/archive/tweets/EverySingleAlterTrackTweetEver.md

 -> [link to tweet](https://twitter.com/DanDevDream/status/1450250179848847363) <-
 ___
-At 7:15 PM, he tweeted a sort of disclaimer on when AlterTrack started concepting and it's inspirations.
+At 7:15 PM, he tweeted a sort of disclaimer on when his AU started concepting and it's inspirations.
 > The concept of this project and the AU itself started en May of this year, so it's not an attempt of copy Saturday Night Swappin.
 This all came from me and some inspirations from a skin mod made by Sonknux

 The "skin mod made by Sonknux" in question is the *Rapper GF* mod and can be found [here](https://gamebanana.com/mods/186939).

 -> [link to tweet](https://twitter.com/DanDevDream/status/1450254153415073799) <-
 ___
+At 8:26 PM, he revealed the name of his AU.
+> This FNF AU is called "Friday Night Funkin AlterTrack" [#FNFAlterTrackAU](https://twitter.com/hashtag/FNFAlterTrackAU)
+___
-At 9:46 PM COT, he presented the first AlterTrack Girlfriend icons he made.
+At 9:46, he presented the first AlterTrack Girlfriend icons he made.
 > First version of GF icons, maybe I will change them soon<br>
 > ![The first AlterTrack Girlfriend icons.](/archive/tweets/images/ATGFicons_v1.png "why does she look like that brah")